 BIR Form No. 2551Q shall be filed and the tax shall be paid within twenty-five days after the end of each taxable quarter.
-So, from the 15th of April, July, and October, the deadline has been moved to the 25th of the same months.
+So, from the 15th of January, April, July, and October, the deadline has been moved to the 25th of January, April, July, and October.

 You shall do this with any Authorized Agent Banks (AAB) of the Revenue District Office (RDO) where you are registered or are conducting business.
 In case there are no AABs, then this form shall be filed with the Revenue Collection Officer (RCO) of your RDO.

 If you’re the owner of a franchise, you can file a separate return for your head office and for each branch or you can file a consolidated return for the head office and included branches.

 Note, that this is how you do it if you opt to do it the manual way.
 If you prefer to do it online, check out this local app that simplifies the whole filing process.

 Payment can be made manually or electronically.
 If you’re opting for manual payment, you can do what was mentioned above.
 Head to the AAB located in your area that is within the jurisdiction of the RDO or file your return with the RCO.

 Online payment, on the other hand, can be accomplished using GCash Mobile Payment, Landbank’s Linkbiz Portal or DBP’s Tax Online.
 Note that you would still have to manually calculate your corresponding tax dues, as these channels require you to already enter said tax due amount.

 If you prefer to skip the manual calculations, you can try out Taxumo, a local web-based tax app, that auto-calculates your tax dues, auto-fills your tax forms and lets you file online with just a click of a button.